Reading time: 5 minutes

 It’s important to know this since it will decide what you need to create.

 Featured snippets are quick answers Google wants to show to its users.
-So aim to answer the most important question in the easiest way possible.
+So, I aim to answer the most important question as easily as possible.

 Have a key highlights section where you deliver the answer right away.
 Lure the readers into reading further.